Discover what PESTLE means, and use our PESTLE analysis template and example to understand the external influences on your organisation

 A SWOT analysis is a planning tool used to understand key factors - strengths, weaknesses, opportunities, and threats - involved in a project or in an organisation.
 It involves stating the objective of the organisation or project and identifying the internal and external factors that are either supportive or unfavourable to achieving that objective.
 SWOT is often used as part of a strategic or planning process, but can be when applied to aid in the understanding of an organisation or a situation, and also for decision-making for many different scenarios.

 Any organisation undertaking strategic planning will at some point assess its own strengths and weaknesses.
 When combined with an inventory of opportunities and threats in the organisation’s external environment, the organisation is effectively making a SWOT analysis establishing its current position.

-While at first glance the SWOT looks like a simple model and easy to apply, experience shows that to do a SWOT analysis that is both effective and meaningful, requires time and a significant resource.
+While at first glance the SWOT looks a simple framework, and easy to apply, experience shows that to do a SWOT analysis that is both effective and meaningful, requires time and a significant resource.
 It requires a team effort and cannot be done effectively by only one person.
-The SWOT methodology has the advantage of being used as a 'quick and dirty' tool or a comprehensive management tool, and that one (the quick) can lead to the other (the comprehensive).
+The SWOT methodology has the advantage of being used as both a 'quick and dirty' tool or a comprehensive management tool, and that one (the quick) can lead to the other (the comprehensive).
 This flexibility is one of the factors that has contributed to its success.

-The SWOT model
+The SWOT framework

-A SWOT analysis process generates information that is helpful in matching an organisation or group’s goals, programs, and capacities to the social environment in which it operates.
+A SWOT analysis process generates information that is helpful in matching an organisation or group’s goals, programs, and capacities to the environment in which it operates.
 The ‘SWOT’ itself is only a data capture exercise - the analysis follows later.